The Learning Core

-Students are encouraged to take an active role in the learning process through a lively mixture of discussion, reading and writing.
-We aim to enable the students to become independent and critical readers of stories, poetry, drama as well as non-fiction and media texts.
-All students will have the opportunity to enter poetry and writing competitions.
-Students will also have the opportunity to watch drama through theatre trips or films.
-Students are taught in ability sets.
+Pupils are encouraged to take an active role in the learning process through a lively mixture of discussion, reading and writing.
+We aim to enable the pupils to become independent and critical readers of stories, poetry, drama as well as non-fiction and media texts.
+All pupils will have the opportunity to enter poetry and writing competitions.
+Pupils will also have the opportunity to watch drama through theatre trips or films.
+Pupils are taught in ability sets.

 Mathematics and Numeracy

-The development of basic numeracy skills is crucial for all students.
-Hands-on, practical experiences underpin the mathematics curriculum for students with special educational needs.
-Developing a good understanding of money and time is critical as part of the developing skills for life programme; learning takes place in small groups with additional support where appropriate.
+The development of basic numeracy skills is crucial for all pupils.
+Hands-on, practical experiences underpin the mathematics curriculum for pupils with special educational needs.
+Developing a good understanding of money and time is critical when expecting pupils to attain an ability to use the practical application of maths in very day situations.
+All learning takes place in small groups with additional support where appropriate.

-For all students, a GCSE grade A* to G is our goal as we strive towards individual success in this subject.
+For all pupils, a GCSE level 9 to 4, or equivalent grade, is our goal as we strive towards individual success in this subject.

-At Key Stage 4 there is a variety of courses available for children to choose from, ranging from BTEC courses at Levels 1 & 2, to the more traditional GCSE Science courses in Biology, Chemistry and Physics, aimed at more academic students.
-Textbook resources have been carefully selected to enable full access by all students, according to their needs.
+At Key Stage 4 there is a variety of courses available for children to choose from, ranging from BTEC courses at Levels 1 and 2, to the more traditional GCSE Science courses in Biology, Chemistry and Physics, aimed at more academic pupils.
+Textbook resources have been carefully selected to enable full access by all pupils, according to their needs.

 There is also a thriving Science Club which meets after school; available to pupils from years 5 to 11.
 This is a more fun way to learn about science and its use in technological advances.
 Examples of projects include making electronic games, a light up Christmas tree and slime!